In this article, I will discuss the Pneumatic Governor.

 Generally, the pneumatic governor has been designed to provide sensitive speed control within the entire operating range of an engine.
 It is, therefore, suitable for commercial vehicles, marine, and industrial engines and since it is a small compact unit, it is particularly suitable for engines of small capacity where space is created and weight saving is of primary importance.

-Airflow through the throat of the venturi is regulated by a butterfly valve mounted on a spindle carried in bushes pressed into the venturi body.
+Airflow through the throat of the venturi is regulated by a butterfly valve which is mounted on a spindle carried in bushes pressed into the venturi body.
 The Control lever is secured to the butterfly valve spindle and is connected by a suitable linkage to the accelerator pedal.
-Maximum speed and idling stops provide a means of adjusting the butterfly valve’s movement limits.
+Maximum speed and idling stops provide means of adjusting the limits of movement of the butterfly valve.

 A small venturi situated within the main venturi may be secured to, or cast integrally with the body of the venturi unit.
 Projecting into the auxiliary venturi at right angles to the airflow is a pilot tube that is connected to the diaphragm unit by the flexible pipe.